 2014-2015 Recipient: Colorado Springs School District 11

-- CBO Capacity Builder Award: This award is presented to a student who is deeply committed to a community-based organization, meaningfully investing their skills and knowledge to advancing the mission of the organization.
-Preference is given to students who engage in sustained, impactful, collaborative community work.
+CBO Capacity Builder Award: Honors a student who has deeply committed to a community-based organization, meaningfully investing their skills and knowledge to advancing the mission of the organization.
 Nominations for this award will be solicited from Community Partners.

 2017-2018 Recipient: Elena Perez

-- Community Collaborator Award – This award is presented to a student who has engaged in meaningful relationship-building between communities on and off the campus, and in so doing best exemplifies an ethic of collaboration.
-Through this work, this student has modeled how to work with community rather than for community, and mobilizing stakeholders in and outside of the academy toward shared goals.
+Community Collaborator Award – Honors a student who has engaged in meaningful relationship-building between communities on and off the campus, and in so doing best exemplifies commitment to communities of the Pikes Peak Region.

 2017-2018 Recipient: Elam Boockvar-Klein

-- Campus Organizer – This award is presented to a student who mobilizes diverse campus stakeholders toward addressing a community-based need and/or promoting an engaged campus culture.
-Through deep intercampus collaboration, this student demonstrates strong grassroots organizing skills, building power around intersecting interests toward solutions or innovations.
+Campus Organizer – Honors a student who mobilizes diverse campus stakeholders toward addressing a community-based need and/or promoting an engaged campus culture.

 2017-2018 Recipient: Kyra Bergsund

-- Public Problem Solver – This award is presented to a student who is a change-maker in social and/or environmental realms, working to produce solutions to real-world social, civic, or environmental challenges of our world.
-Through some form of project or campaign, this student has demonstrated their ability to apply their liberal arts education to issues of public relevance.
+Public Problem Solver – This award is presented to a student who is a change-maker in social and/or environmental realms, working to produce solutions to real-world social, civic, or environmental challenges of our world.

 2017-2018 Recipient: Cole Simon

-- Anabel and Jerry McHugh Director’s Award -- Established in 1996, The Anabel and Jerry McHugh Director’s Award is presented to a graduating senior who has built the capacity of and advocated for the CCE.
-In so doing, this student has promoted a culture of intentional, informed community engagement in the college community.
+Anabel and Jerry McHugh Director’s Award -- Established in 1996, The Anabel and Jerry McHugh Director’s Award is presented to a graduating senior who has built the capacity of and advocated for the CCE.

 2017-2018 Recipient: Talia Worth